rapture-mc/mgc-nixos/modules/config/system/ad-domain/README.md

 user@host:~$ sudo systemctl restart sssd
 ```

-## Disabling local auth for sudo + sshd
-By default the machine still permits local authentication for SSHD and sudo ontop of AD auth.
-Generally this isn't desirable and instead all authentication should be handled by AD alone.
+As is many services will now work with a users AD credentials as well as their existing local credentials.
+To selectively disable local authentication for different services use the megacorp.config.system.ad-domain.local-auth option.

-To only permit AD authentication for SSHD and sudo you can set the following...
+For example to disable sudo and sshd local authentication set the following...
 ```
 {
   megacorp.config.system.ad-domain = {